 “With regards to what I have done in the last year, I think things went well, we won the league.
 Regardless of what happens today, I’m going to be the same man that I’ve been so far.”

-“I don’t feel that I’m frustrated by Messi.
-He does his work for his team and so do I for mine," Ronaldo said.
+Ronaldo added: “I don’t feel that I’m frustrated by Messi.
+He does his work for his team and so do I for mine.

 “As far as I’m concerned, I don’t feel much rivalry, at least not personally.
 We’re here to win, we’re part of football and that’s what counts.”